Types of Financial Aid Available

 Federal Direct Loans

-Federal Direct loans are the major form of financial aid for law students.
-Any regularly eligible student enrolled at least half-time may borrow loans.
-There is one type of Federal Direct loan available: Unsubsidized (non-need based with a maximum of $20,500 per year.).
-The maximum annual combined loan limit will be the lesser of $20,500 or the cost of attendance minus other financial aid.
-Most students are eligible for the maximum.
-Origination fees for this type of loan are 1.069% effective for loans first disbursed between 10/1/16 & 10/1/17.
+Federal Direct Loans are the major form of financial aid for law students.
+Any regularly eligible student enrolled at least half-time may borrow these loans, for up to $20,500 per academic year.
+The maximum annual combined loan limit will be the lesser of $20,500, or the cost of attendance minus other financial aid.
+Origination fees for this loan are 1.066% effective for loans first disbursed between 10/1/17 and 10/1/18.
 The interest rate for this loan is a variable fixed rate that is reset each year on June 1st and is capped at 9.5%.
 Please see below for interest rate details.
-For further information, including sample repayment options, about Federal Direct loans, go to www.studentloans.gov.
+For further information (including sample repayment options) about Federal Direct Loans, go to studentloans.gov.

 Federal Graduate Plus Loans

-Graduate students are eligible to borrow under the PLUS loan program up to their cost of attendance minus other estimated financial assistance.
-Federal Direct Unsubsidized loans must be applied for first.
-The terms and conditions include that applicants must not have an adverse credit history, repayment begins on the date of the last disbursement of the loan (students still in school can get forbearance to postpone repayment), 4.276% loan fees are charged for loans first disbursed between 10/1/16 and 10/1/17 and the interest rate is a variable fixed rate that is reset each year on June 1st.
+Graduate students are eligible to borrow under the Federal Direct PLUS Loan program up to their cost of attendance minus other estimated financial assistance.
+The Federal Direct Unsubsidized Loan must be applied for first.
+The terms and conditions include that applicants must not have an adverse credit history, repayment begins on the date of the last disbursement of the loan (students still in school may request deferment/forbearance to postpone repayment), 4.264% loan fees are charged for loans first disbursed between 10/1/17 and 10/1/18, and the interest rate is a variable fixed rate that is reset each year on June 1st and is capped at 10.5%.
 Please see below for interest rate details.
-These loans will be helpful for those students in the 3-year program or others who would otherwise rely on private or alternative loans to cover their educational expenses.
-Unlike private/alternative loans, PLUS loans are easier to qualify for, federally regulated, capped at 10.5% interest rate (can never exceed that rate) and able to be consolidated with Federal Direct subsidized/unsubsidized loans upon graduation.
-Further information at www.studentloans.gov.
+These loans will be helpful for those students in the 3-year program or others who would otherwise rely on private loans to cover their educational expenses above tuition and fees.
+Unlike private loans, PLUS loans are usually easier to qualify for, federally regulated, and able to be consolidated with Federal Direct Unsubsidized loans upon graduation.
+Further information can be found at studentloans.gov.

 The Bipartisan Student Loan Certainty Act of 2013